elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 ```

 :::note
-If it occupied some space, then that space is now free and the content “jumps” to fill it.
-That looks a bit odd, but can be worked around if we compare clientWidth before and after the freeze.
-If it increased (the scrollbar disappeared), then add padding to document.body in place of the scrollbar to keep the content width the same.
+If it occupied some space, that space is now free, and the content “jumps” to fill it.
+That looks odd, but if we compare clientWidth before and after the freeze, there is a workaround.
+If it increased (the scrollbar disappeared), add padding to document.body in place of the scrollbar to keep the content width the same.
 :::

   </div>